 When you’re setting up or running a business in the United States, taxes can feel like a maze.
 Federal requirements get most of the attention, but your state responsibilities matter just as much.
 One of the first things every employer, retailer, and service provider needs is a State Tax ID – a unique number that allows your business to comply with state tax rules.

-If you’re wondering what is a state tax ID number, whether your business needs one, or how to apply, this guide breaks it down in simple, practical terms.
+If you’re wondering what a state tax ID number is, whether your business needs one, or how to apply, this guide breaks it down in simple, practical terms.

 What Is a State Tax ID Number?